Sjeiti/ronvalstarnl/src/data/markdown/post_sfbrowser-for-wordpress.md

   slug: sfbrowser-for-wordpress
   type: post
   excerpt: <p>Last project I did allowed me to expand my SFBrowser WordPress plugin a bit.
 Of course SFBrowser has been up at Googlecode for some time now but I had never bothered to publish the WordPress plugin I made for it.</p>
-  categories: code, Javascript, jQuery, Wordpress
+  categories: code, JavaScript, jQuery, Wordpress
   tags:
   inCv:
   inPortfolio: